ShaikhBorhanUddin/Pizza-Topping-Classification/README.md

 ## 📊 Results

+Performance Matrix summary for all tested models are given in the following chart.

 | Model          | Accuracy | F1-Score | Loss   | Precision | Recall  |
 |----------------|----------|----------|--------|-----------|---------|
 | ConvNeXtBase   | 0.9362   | 0.9454   | 0.2286 | 0.9412    | 0.9362  |
 | EfficientNetB4 | 0.8777   | 0.8225   | 0.2804 | 0.9011    | 0.8723  |
 | ResNet101V2    | 0.8830   | 0.8691   | 0.3582 | 0.8877    | 0.8830  |
 | VGG19          | 0.8830   | 0.7914   | 0.2685 | 0.8824    | 0.8777  |

+Based on the performance matrix, ConvNeXtBase clearly outperforms the other models with an impressive accuracy of 93.62%, an F1-score of 94.54%, and the lowest loss of 0.2286, indicating both high precision and recall across the pizza topping classes.
+EfficientNetB4, while showing strong precision at 90.11%, lags behind in recall and F1-score, reflecting that it struggles more to correctly identify all positive cases despite making fewer false predictions.
+ResNet101V2 delivers a balanced performance with an accuracy of 88.30% and a decent F1-score of 86.91%, showing it maintains reliability but with slightly higher loss and variability.
+VGG19, although achieving the same accuracy as ResNet101V2, has a lower F1-score and suggests that its predictions are less consistent across the different classes.
+Overall, ConvNeXtBase is the most balanced and high-performing model across all key evaluation metrics.

 ## 📈 ROC Curve Analysis